allpix-squared/allpix-squared/etc/gource/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# Create Development Visualization with Gource:
+# Create Development Visualization with Gource

 * Captions with UNIX timestamps are located in `captions.txt`
 * To add new captions, check the git log using `git log --date=raw` for their UNIX epoch timestamps